-Looking for a way to hide the login URL of your site?
+Looking for a way to hide the login URL of your site or to change the default WordPress login URL to a custom URL?
 Create a custom WordPress login URL.

 The WordPress login page follows the same format for every WordPress-powered site.
 Unfortunately, this means just about anyone can access it.
 As a result, this increases the chances of your WordPress site getting hacked by unauthorized users.
 This is why it’s best to create a custom WordPress login URL.